Marijuana VS Alcohol – The Health Effects On Your Body

 Drinking also heavily increases your daily caloric intake.
 Excessive drinking can lead to diabetes or obesity, which puts a strain on the heart as well.
-The American Heart Association links alcohol use to a few other conditions, like cardiac arrhythmia, cardiomyopathy, and sudden cardiac death.
+The American Heart Association links alcohol use to a few other conditions, like cardiac arrhythmia, cardiomyopathy, and sudden cardiac arrest.

 Cannabis reacts similarly to alcohol in that it raises the resting heart rate, dilates blood vessels, and increased blood pressure.
 Some studies show that the risk of heart attack is greater in the hour following marijuana use, but many identify this as a risk only for patients with existing heart conditions.
 These are only short term effects, however, and the researching identifying long term negative effects is limited.

 Many sources do agree, though, that smoking marijuana may be risky for some patients with heart disease since they seem to be at greater risk for developing sudden chest pain when under stress.